POSTED BY September 30, 2019 COMMENTS (11)ON

 NPS is another choice for your long term investments if one wants equity exposure in their portfolio, and pension benefits embedded into the product itself.
 Only NRI’s who are Indian citizens can invest in NPS.
-PIO and OCI are not eligible for opening NPS account.
-In NPS, you get choices between equity investments, govt securities and other fixed income instruments.
+PIO and OCI are not eligible for opening the NPS account.
+In NPS, you get choices between equity investments, govt securities, and other fixed-income instruments.

-Note that in NPS your savings gets locked in till your retirement and only after that you get a part in lump sum and rest is used for pension.
+Note that in NPS your savings get locked in till your retirement and only after that you get a part in a lump sum and rest is used for a pension.
 So choose NPS if you are very clear that your retirement is going to be in India.

 Note that once you become an NRI, there are lots of compliance which has to be followed by you.
 There are limits on where you can invest and where you can’t?
 Even the taxation for NRI’s is different and rules regarding TDS are different.
 We are not going into detail in this article regarding this as its out of scope.

 A lot of countries have DTAA agreements (double taxation avoidance agreement with India.
-In case of NRI’s – one can avoid paying double taxes in country of residence and India due to these agreements.
+In the case of NRIs – one can avoid paying double taxes in country of residence and India due to these agreements.
 You can get an equivalent deduction if DTAA exists between both countries.

 While India is a great place to invest for NRI’s overall, there may be certain life situations and some cases where investing in the country where you are working may be a good idea.
-There may be certain countries which might also be offering similar or better interest rates and returns compared to India.
-However makes sure you consider safety and return of your capital while you are investing along with tax to be paid.
+There may be certain countries that might also be offering similar or better interest rates and returns compared to India.
+However, makes sure you consider the safety and return of your capital while you are investing along with tax to be paid.